-Dr. Samplaski is an urologist specializing in male infertility at the USC Institute of Urology at Keck Medicine of USC.
+Dr. Samplaski is an assistant professor of clinical urology at the Department of Urology at the Keck School of Medicine of USC.

 She keeps active outside of work.

 “When I am not working, I am usually paddle boarding, practicing yoga and brunching.”

 “When I was growing up, I wanted to be a marine biologist.
 I still follow some of my childhood passions through my love for traveling to my favorite destinations, such as Costa Rica.
 Some things I still have yet to check off my bucket list, include traveling to Iguazu Falls and Kilimanjaro and shark cage diving.”

 She lives her life by two specific mantras.